Know the Laws: Nebraska

 ** NE R.S. § 25-2740(2)

 You may be eligible to file for a domestic violence protection order if you have been the victim of abuse by one of the following family or household members:

 If you do not qualify for a domestic violence protection order, you may qualify for a harassment protection order.
 See our Harassment Protection Orders section for more information.

 * NE R.S. § 42-903(3)

-Yes.
-In Nebraska, you may apply for a protection order against a current or former same-sex partner if you meet the qualifications of abuse as defined in What is the legal definition of abuse in Nebraska?
+In Nebraska, you may apply for a domestic violence protection order against a current or former same-sex partner as long as the relationship meets the requirements listed in Am I eligible for a domestic violence protection order?
+You must also be the victim of an act of abuse, which is explained here What is the legal definition of abuse in Nebraska?

 There is no fee for filing for or serving a protection order.
 However, the judge may order you to pay fees and costs if the judge determines that the statements in the petition were false and that the protection order was sought in "bad faith."
 Furthermore, at the final hearing, a judge may order the respondent to pay these costs.*